deadlyjack/libraryManagementSystem/README.md

   1. mysql running on your pc to run this programm.

 -> steps
-  1. User '1234' as default password to login into 'admin window'
+  1. Use '1234' as default password to login into 'admin window'
   2. Update 'admin' info/data to create librarians account.
   3. You can chage password and different information later.
   4. Add librarian in 'add librarian section'.